Already used React Native?

 Expo extends the React Native platform by offering additional, battle-tested modules that are maintained by the team.
 This means you're spending less time configuring and more time building.

 - If you've ever had to go through the trouble of upgrading a module or installing something like

 react-native-maps, you'll appreciate when things just work.

-- If you've ever been in a situation where you find a spelling mistake in your app and have to wait for Apple to approve a change, you'll appreciate OTA updates - these changes will appear as soon as you run
+- If you've ever been in a situation where you find a spelling mistake in your app and have to wait for Apple to approve a change, you'll appreciate updates - these changes will appear as soon as you run

 expo publish!
 You aren't limited to text either, this applies to assets like images and configuration updates too!

 There's no need to re-build or redeploy your app to the App and Play store.
 It's like Code Push

 if you've used that before.
 There are a few limitations, however.
 Read about those here